Tax penalties

 However, ignorance of the law can be a reasonable excuse, depending on the facts and circumstances.
 You will need to consider whether it was objectively reasonable for you not to have been aware of the relevant obligation, after taking everything into account.

-If you think this applies to you but HMRC do not agree, then you could ask for an internal review or appeal to the Tribunal, or both.
-See our Tax appeals page for more information.
+If you think this applies to you but HMRC do not agree, then you could ask for an internal review or appeal to the tribunal, or both.
+See our page on Appealing a tax decision for more information.

 In 2020, HMRC confirmed that the coronavirus pandemic could be taken into account in evaluating whether you have a reasonable excuse for failing to meet a tax obligation.
 However, you must explain how the situation affected you and meant that you could not fulfil your obligation.
 This is not, therefore, a ‘blanket’ excuse for people not to meet their tax obligations for the duration of the pandemic.